Heliodorus pillar: Pillar

 The ornamental bands on the pillar are at the junctions of the octagon-sixteenths and sixteenths-thirty-seconds sections.
 The lower ornamental band consists of half-rosettes, while the upper ornamental band is a festoon with birds (swag with flowers, leaves and hanging vines).
 Early scholars mistook it as geese (or swan), but a closer examination revealed that they are regular pigeon-like birds, not geese (nor swan).
 The upper festoon is about 6.5 inches long.
 According to Donald Stadtner, the capitals found at the Heliodorus pillar site are similar, yet different in ways from the Sunga capitals found at Sanchi.
 The Sanchi discoveries lack the clockwise birds, the makara and the band found in Besnagar.
 They have elephants and lions, which are absent in Besnagar.
 According to Julia Shaw, the elephants and lions motif is typically found with Buddhist art of this period.
 The two styles have differences yet informed the other, states Shaw.

 The Heliodorus pillar is neither tapered nor polished like the ancient Ashokan pillars found in India.
 It is also about half the diameter of Ashoka pillars.
 The Brahmi inscriptions are found on the octagonal surface just below the lower ornamental band of half-rosettes.

 The 1963–65 excavations suggest that the site had an elliptical shrine – possibly 4th to 3rd-century BCE – with a brick foundation and likely a wooden superstructure.
 This was destroyed by a flood around 200 BCE.
 New soil was then added and the ground level raised to build a new second temple to Vāsudeva, with a wooden pillar (Garuda dhvaja) in front of the east-facing elliptical shrine.
 This too was destroyed by floods sometime in the 2nd-century BCE.
 In late 2nd-century BCE, after some ground preparation, yet another Vāsudeva temple was rebuilt, this time with eight stone pillars aligned in the north-south cardinal axis.
 Only one of these eight pillars have survived: the Heliodorus pillar.

 Inscriptions

 Main inscription of the Heliodorus pillar, c.
 110 BCE.

 There are two inscriptions on the pillar.
 The inscriptions have been analysed by several authors, such as E. J. Rapson, Sukthankar, Richard Salomon, and Shane Wallace.

-The text of the inscriptions is in the Brahmi script of the Sunga period, the language is Central-western epigraphic Prakrit, with a few Sanskritized spellings.
+The text of the inscriptions is in the Brahmi script of the Sunga period, the language is Monumental Prakrit, with a few Sanskritized spellings.
 The first inscription describes the private religious dedication of Heliodorus (Translations: Richard Salomon):